Canva Pricing (2026) — The Essential Guide

 Using the ‘Magic Resize’ tool in Canva

-In other words you can usually turn a blog post banner into a Facebook post image or a YouTube video thumbnail just by clicking a button — and output everything in one go.
+For example, you could use this to turn a blog post banner into a Facebook post image and a YouTube video thumbnail just by clicking a button (helpfully, the feature lets you output all your repurposed assets in one go).

 Take a look at the video below to get a sense of how this works in practice.